basho/merge_index/README.md

   of ETS table size, not the size the data will take on disk.
 Because of compaction, the actual segment on disk may be substantially smaller than this number.
 Default is 1MB.
-This setting is one of the biggest factors in determining how much memory `merge_index` will use, and how often compaction is needed.
+This setting is one of the biggest factors in determining how much memory MergeIndex will use, and how often compaction is needed.
 Setting this to a very small number (ie: 100k) will cause buffers to roll out to disk very rapidly, but compaction will trigger more often.
 Setting this to a